 English Writing Practice: Topic 4 – Sample 2

-We gain our knowledge about the world and our life from two sources: from experience and from books.
+We gain our knowledge about the world and our life from two sources: experience and books.
 These two resources are both important, but which of them is more important?

 Knowledge from books forms a very important part of our knowledge structure.
-In schools and colleges, we learn knowledge which is fundamental to our future career.
+In schools and colleges, we learn knowledge that is fundamental to our future careers.
 We learn knowledge from books in order to make our contributions to this society in the future.
-A student learns mathematic equations and other scientific knowledge and become a scientist or engineer.
+A student learns mathematic equations and other scientific knowledge and becomes a scientist or engineer.